San Francisco Vikings Soccer Club: History

-Ernie Feibusch and his brother played for the early Vikings and continues his involvement to this day.
-Mr Feibusch serves on the Board of Directors, provides SF with referee and coaching courses, plays on Sundays with the stumblers (a program where everyone, young and old, can play), and also coaches the U-19 level.
+Ernie Feibusch and his brother played for the early Vikings and continued their involvement for many years.
+Mr Feibusch served on the Board of Directors, provided SF with referee and coaching courses, played on Sundays with the stumblers (a program where everyone, young and old, can play), and also coached the U-19 level.
 Ernie Feibusch was inducted into the National Soccer Hall of Fame in 1984.
+He died in 2020 at the age of 95.

 The Vikings developed a youth program in 1939 under the leadership of the late Derk Zylker, Sr. Unfortunately, World War II intruded and the program did not get under way again until 1952.
 The Vikings also were the first Club to foster the Under 8 and Under 10 year-old program in 1974.
 The club also piloted the Under 5 Microsoccer program.

 Organization

 Select teams

 The Vikings Club runs a select team program, which includes CYSA Gold, Silver Elite, Silver, Bronze & Copper "travel" teams that play in the CYSA Cal Soccer League against travel teams from other soccer clubs in Northern California, and CCSL Prep teams that play in the Vikings CCSL Prep League.

 The Vikings Club has sent many players to the Olympic Development Program over the years.